fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 This is an open source project, contributions and questions are welcome.
 If you have any feedback, suggestions, or ideas, reach us on:
 * Chat: [#openshiftio  ](https://chat.openshift.io/developers/channels/town-square).
 * Log issues:  [GitHub Repository](https://github.com/fabric8-analytics/fabric8-analytics-vscode-extension/issues).

+## Note

+It creates a folder `target` in workspace which is used for processing of manifest files, needed for generating stack report.
+So kindly add `target` in `.gitignore`.

 ### Develop this extension